karenjex/pgodemo/README.md

 > Establish credibility with Operators and Kubernetes

 ### Containers Background
-- In 2014, when containers were then called Cartridgesm Crunchy started asking the question: "Can we and even should we run Postgres inside containers?"
+- In 2014, when containers were then called Cartridges, Crunchy started asking the question: "Can we and even should we run Postgres inside containers?"
 - If so, what would be the best practices for doing so?
-- Around this same time Google released Kubernetes as an open source orchestrator for containers.
+- Around this same time Google released Kubernetes as an open source orchestrator for containers
-- Crunchy recognized the value of Kubernetes and invested heavily in developing a Kubernetes operator to automate various life cycles and apply its expertise in best practices around Postgres in Kubernetes.
+- Crunchy recognized the value of Kubernetes and invested heavily in developing a Kubernetes operator to automate various life cycles and apply its expertise in best practices around Postgres in Kubernetes

 ### Operator Background
-- In 2016, the development of the Operator officially began and was released for GA in 2017, with continuous improvements ever since.
+- In 2016, the development of the Operator officially began and was released for GA in 2017, with continuous improvements ever since
-- The Crunchy Operator is one of the first 3 operators ever developed.
+- The Crunchy Operator is one of the first 3 operators ever developed
-- The Operator was built from many years of experience with the technology.
+- The Operator was built from many years of experience with the technology
-- In addition we listened closely our clients and how their and other development worlds were evolving.
+- In addition we listened closely our clients and how their and other development worlds were evolving
-- This great history, decades of experience, and observing the evolution of development and IT operations all serves as fuel for driving innovation in our Operator solution.
+- This great history, decades of experience, and observing the evolution of development and IT operations all serves as fuel for driving innovation in our Operator solution

 ## Slide 5: Crunchy Postgres for Kubernetes

 > Determine exposure to Postgres, Kubernetes

 - What is your experience with PostgreSQL today?
 - Do you have any stateful applications deployed in Kubernetes?
 - Have you used our Operator before?

-- Agenda or goals for the meeting.
+- Agenda or goals for the meeting

 ## Slide 6: Easy to Get Started
 > Show the GitHub Repository